michaelchimento/logistic_regrets/intro_to_logistic_reg.md

 We have a bit more variation within birds due to sampling error.
-Here, we know exactly what process generated the data, and that the birds are normally distributed around 0.5.
+Here, we know exactly what process generated the data, and that the birds are normally distributed around the expected probability of 0.5.
 However, if it were real data, we wouldn’t be so sure if variation was due to sampling error, or reflected real differences between the birds.
 Of course, it will likely be both.
+We will eventually see (in part 2) how to capture these differences between individuals with more fancy GLMMS, but right now let’s keep it simple.
 We have to infer the parameters of the process that generated the real data.
-To infer parameters of the relationship between variables and Bernoulli trials, we can use **logistic regression**.
+To infer parameters of the relationship between variables and Bernoulli trials, we can use a **logistic GLM**, or generalized linear model.

 ### Digression: Probability vs. Odds vs. Log odds